 Church of Saint John the Baptist

-These are but a few of the things to do and see in Tomar, great reasons to visit, better reasons to live there.If you are interested in a property in Tomar or in property for sale in Central Portugal please contact us for details.
+These are but a few of the things to do and see in Tomar, they are great reasons to visit and even better reasons to live there.If you are interested in a property in Tomar or in property for sale in Central Portugal please contact us for details.